 Navigate to “World Cinema” and then scroll down to the filters and select French as the language.

-There are many great ways to watch French films, but perhaps the cheapest way to get a hold of the newest movies is from the library.
-Again, every library is different, but most branches will at least have copies of all the classics (think Godard, Cocteau and Tati).
-The New York Public Library also tends to get a copy of new and popular French films soon after they release on DVD.
+Every library is different, but most branches will at least have access to all the classics (think Godard, Cocteau and Tati).
+Major city libraries such as the New York Public Library also tend to get new and popular French films soon after they release.

 Just like children’s books, there are movies made especially for kids that you can choose.
 Pick up the newest film starring Asterix or just something geared toward kids.
 You’ll get the best of both worlds—simple language and subtle adult jokes that the creators slide in for the adults who watch these kinds of films with their children.

 In addition to movies, many libraries are bound to have movies and educational films for French learners.
-These may be found in the language-learning section rather than the movie section of the library.
-This is a great option for beginners who are still learning the basic grammar and structure rules of French.
+You may be more likely to find these in the language-learning section of your physical library, rather than Kanopy.
+This is a great option to learn French for beginners who are still focused on basic grammar and structure rules of French.